intel/he-transformer/examples/MNIST/README.md

  - `complex_packing` specifies whether or not to double the capacity (i.e. maximum batch size) by packing two scalars `(a,b)` in a complex number `a+bi`.
 Typically, the capacity is `poly_modulus_degree/2`.
 Enabling complex packing doubles the capacity to `poly_modulus_degree`.
 Note: enabling `complex_packing` will reduce the performance of ciphertext-ciphertext multiplication.

 ## Parameter selection
-Parameter selection remains largely a hnad-tuned process.
+Parameter selection remains largely a hand-tuned process.
 We give a rough guideline below:

  1) Select the security level, `lambda`. `lambda=128` is a standard minimum selection.
- 2) Compute the multiplicavtive depth, `L` of your computation graph.
+ 2) Compute the multiplicative depth, `L` of your computation graph.
 This is the largest number of multiplications between non-polynomial activations.
  3) Estimate the bit-precision `s`, required.
 We have found the best performance-accuracy tradeoff with ~24 bits.
  4) Choose `coeff_modulus = [s, s, s, ..., s]`, a list of `L` coeffficient moduli, each with `s` bits.
 Set the scale to `s`.
  5) Compute the total coefficient modulus bit width, `L * s` in the above parameter selection